LeRoy Homer Jr.: September 11 attacks

 On September 11, 2001, Homer was flying with Captain Jason M. Dahl on United Airlines Flight 93 from Newark, New Jersey, to San Francisco.
 The plane was hijacked by four al-Qaeda terrorists, as they carried out the September 11 attacks.
 Homer and Dahl struggled with the hijackers, which was transmitted to Air Traffic Control.

 After learning of the earlier crashes at the World Trade Center and the Pentagon, the crew and passengers attempted to foil the hijacking and reclaim the aircraft.
 Given the uprising of crew and passengers, and knowing they would not make it to their intended target, which was the US Capitol, the hijackers instead chose to crash the plane into a field near Shanksville, Pennsylvania.

 Homer received many awards and citations posthumously, including honorary membership in the historic Tuskegee Airmen; the Congress of Racial Equality's Dr. Martin Luther King Jr. Award; the Southern Christian Leadership Conference Drum Major for Justice Award; and the Westchester County Trailblazer Award.

-He was survived by his wife, Melodie, and his only child, daughter Laurel.
+He is survived by his wife, Melodie, and his only child, daughter Laurel.
 Other family members include his mother, seven sisters, and his brother.
 His widow Melodie Homer established the LeRoy W. Homer Jr. Foundation, which awards scholarships related to aviation.

 At the National 9/11 Memorial, Homer Jr. is memorialized at the South Pool, on Panel S-67, along with other crew and passengers on Flight 93.

-On May 7, 2021, United States Air Force Academy's graduating class of 2024 named Homer Jr as the class Exemplar, an honor that academy's graduating class has bestowed every years since 2000 upon the individual who "exemplifies" the type of person the cadets wish to emulate.
+On May 7, 2021, United States Air Force Academy's graduating class of 2024 named Homer Jr as the class Exemplar, an honor that academy's graduating class has bestowed every year since 2000 upon the individual who "exemplifies" the type of person the cadets wish to emulate.